 Casinos Contribute $4.1 Million To Defeat Sports Betting On Missouri Ballot

-A campaign committee against a sports betting measure in Missouri has raised more than $4.1 million from Caesars Entertainment properties to defeat the issue on the November ballot.
+A campaign committee against a Missouri sports betting measure has raised more than $4.1 million from Caesars Entertainment properties to defeat the issue on the November ballot.

 The following have contributed to Missourians Against the Deceptive Online Gambling Amendment, according to a Sept.
 13 filing with the Missouri Ethics Commission.
-That St. Louis-based committee is seeking to defeat the Nov.
+That St. Louis-based committee seeks to defeat the Nov.
 5 sports betting ballot item, Amendment 2.

 Caesars is a Nevada-based gaming company with hotel-casinos across the country, including in Missouri.